briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

 differences among the alleles, we reward genotypes with sequential stress alleles, providing fitness benefit $\epsilon$ for each allele whose value is 1 greater than the previous allele (modulo $A$).
-The timescales of population growth and niche construction can be de-coupled by factoring previous alleleic states into these fitness calculations [@laland1996evolutionary].
+The timescales of population growth and niche construction can be de-coupled by factoring previous allelic states into these fitness calculations [@laland1996evolutionary].
 Because mutations are random, as described below, each population will evolve sequences that start with different allelic states.
 Importantly, these different